 All of us must work together to ensure we comply with the Code and to ensure prompt and consistent action against violations of the Code.

 However, there are situations in which it may be difficult to determine how to act.
 Because it would be impossible to anticipate every situation that will arise, it is important to have a framework to approach a new question or problem.
 When considering these situations, you should:

 - Consider all relevant information.
 To reach the right solutions, try to assemble all relevant information available to you. - Focus on the specific question or issue.
 If something seems unethical or improper, it probably is. - Identify who is involved.
 In most situations, there is shared responsibility.
 Are other colleagues informed?
 It may help to get others involved and discuss the question or problem. - Discuss the question or problem with your supervisor or manager.
 This is the basic guidance for all situations.
 In many cases, supervisors and managers will be more knowledgeable about the question, and in all cases will appreciate being brought into the decision-making process.

-Employees should remember that it is the responsibility of supervisors and managers to help solve problems and ensure that LINN complies with this Code. - Seek help from LINN resources.
+Employees should remember that it is the responsibility of supervisors and managers to help solve problems and ensure that LINN complies with this Code.

+Seek help from LINN resources.
 In the rare case where it may not be appropriate to discuss an issue with your supervisor or manager, or where a supervisor or manager is not available to answer a question, you should discuss it with LINN's General Counsel or your Human Resources Business Partner.
-If that is not appropriate or if a satisfactory resolution is not obtained, the matter should be reported to a member of the Audit Committee of the Board, if it is related to accounting, internal controls or auditing matters, or to a member of the Nominating Committee of the Board for other matters.
+If that is not appropriate or if a satisfactory resolution is not obtained, the matter should be reported to a member of the Audit Committee of the Board.